Roswell, New Mexico: Geography

 Roswell is located in the High Great Plains of southeastern New Mexico, approximately 7 mi west of the Pecos River and some 40 mi east of highlands that rise to the Sierra Blanca range.
-U.S. Routes 70, 285 and 380 intersect in the city.
+U.S. Routes 70, 285, and 380 intersect in the city.
 US 70 leads northeast 111 mi to Clovis and 117 mi west to Alamogordo; US 285 leads north 192 mi to Santa Fe and south 76 mi to Carlsbad; and US 380 leads east 134 mi to Brownfield, Texas, and west 164 mi to Socorro.

 According to the United States Census Bureau, the city has a total area of 29.776 sqmi, of which, 29.716 sqmi is land and 0.060 sqmi, or 0.18%, is water.

 Climate

 Roswell is located in both the High Plains and the Chihuahuan Desert and has four very distinct seasons, giving it a cold semi-arid climate (BSk) according to the Köppen climate classification.
 Winters are cool, but usually sunny, and snowfall can occur.
 Spring is mild and usually warm, but can still be cold on occasion.
-Summers are very hot (as is common with the High Plains of New Mexico and Colorado) and averages around 30 days per year when the temperature rises above 100 F, which can be unpleasant.
+Summers are very hot (as is common with the High Plains of New Mexico and Colorado) and average around 30 days per year when the temperature rises above 100 F, which can be unpleasant.
 The North American monsoon occurs during the summer, and can bring torrential downpours, severe thunderstorms (with high winds and hail) and sometimes even tornadoes.
 The rain can provide a cooling relief from the scorching great plains heat.
 Fall is usually warm and pleasant, but can be cold late in the season.
 Snow is possible generally from late October to March.

 The record low in Roswell is -24 F on January 11, 1962, and February 8, 1933.
 The record high is 114 F on June 27, 1994.